mypappa/morethanai/README.md

 ```

 ### loop / closing prompt
-now we wanted to create a loop which would run constantly until we want it to stop.
-Therefore we created the message "magic word" which would activate the 'closing prompt' and end the story.
+we create a loop that runs constantly until we actively stop it. <br> <br> only if the systen detects the answer "magicword" we activate a 'closing prompt' and break the loop and with that end the code.
+To restart, we have to run the code again from the beginning.

 ```
   if answer.lower() == "magicword":